-When we mention Go-to-Market strategy, there’s one thing that comes to mind.
-Product launches.
+When we mention Go-to-Market strategy, one thing comes to mind: product launches.

 We found that over 50% of companies launch quarterly, with 2-4 launches a year.
 43% (still a majority), also launch quarterly for feature/non-product releases, while 34.5% are launching up to 12 times a year.
 That’s a lot of resources and a lot of investment.

-You need to be smart with your Go-to-Market budget, and recognise that large launches take up a huge amount of time and resources.
-It can easily take three months to get to launch day, nevermind the months of post launch activities you’ll need to achieve successful customer adoption.
+You need to be smart with your Go-to-Market budget, and recognize that large launches take up a huge amount of time and resources.
+It can easily take three months to get to launch day, never mind the months of post-launch activities you’ll need to achieve successful customer adoption.

 The other danger is that your customers will be fatigued by constant launches, and can run the risk of them churning.
-When you make a big splash with an innovative new product it’ll get lost amongst a quagmire of feature updates.
+When you make a big splash with an innovative new product, it’ll get lost in a tangle of feature updates.

 What is a product launch?

-This might seem obvious, but across an organization a launch can be interpreted in a variety of ways, leading to misaligned expectations of size, demand for resources, and desired outcomes.
-It’s important that you define what a product launch is within your business, and communicate this to all of your stakeholders.
+This might seem obvious, but across an organization, a launch can be interpreted in various ways, leading to misaligned expectations of size, demand for resources, and desired outcomes.
+It’s essential to define and communicate what a product launch is within your business to all of your stakeholders.

 For a successful launch, you need alignment across your stakeholders on what the end goal is and how that goal will be achieved.